In Harmoni, you can use data from a range of different file-types as the source for new projects, visualizations, and dashboards.

 Ensure files are not encrypted.

-Currently, there is a 2Gb limit to the size of files uploaded into Harmoni.
-One reason SAV files may go over this limit is if their strings are set to be way longer than they need to be.
+One reason SAV files may increase in size is if their strings are set to be way longer than they need to be.
 Below is an SPSS script you can use to adjust the length of the string to be the size of the longest string; you need to specify the location and name of the input file as well as the location and name of the output file.

 GET FILE = 'Drive:\Folder\Filename.sav'.